Introduction

 To meet Passive House standards, the following key principles and strategies are implemented during the design and construction phases:

-1. Super Insulation: The building envelope is heavily insulated using high-quality materials to minimize heat transfer and maintain comfortable internal temperatures.
+- Super Insulation: The building envelope is heavily insulated using high-quality materials to minimise heat transfer and maintain comfortable internal temperatures.

-1. High-Performance Windows: Windows and doors are designed with excellent thermal performance, featuring triple-pane glazing and insulated frames to minimize heat loss or gain through the openings.
+- High-Performance Windows: Windows and doors are designed with excellent thermal performance, featuring triple-pane glazing and insulated frames to minimise heat loss or gain through the openings.

-1. Ventilation with Heat Recovery: Mechanical ventilation systems with heat recovery are utilized to provide fresh air while recovering the heat from outgoing stale air.
+- Ventilation with Heat Recovery: Mechanical ventilation systems with heat recovery are utilised to provide fresh air while recovering the heat from outgoing stale air.
 This helps maintain good indoor air quality and reduce the need for additional heating or cooling.

-1. Thermal Bridge-Free Design: Thorough design considerations are made to minimize thermal bridging, which can create areas where heat easily transfers through the building envelope.
-Detailed insulation and construction techniques ensure continuity and minimize energy losses.
+- Thermal Bridge-Free Design: Thorough design considerations are made to minimise thermal bridging, which can create areas where heat easily transfers through the building envelope.
+Detailed insulation and construction techniques ensure continuity and minimise energy losses.

-1. Energy-Efficient Heating and Cooling Systems: Passive House buildings often incorporate energy-efficient systems such as heat pumps or radiant heating/cooling to minimize energy consumption for maintaining comfortable indoor temperatures.
+- Energy-Efficient Heating and Cooling Systems: Passive House buildings often incorporate energy-efficient systems such as heat pumps or radiant heating/cooling to minimise energy consumption for maintaining comfortable indoor temperatures.

-1. Renewable Energy Sources: Passive House encourages the use of renewable energy sources like solar panels to fulfill the remaining energy needs of the building, further reducing reliance on non-renewable energy sources.
+- Renewable Energy Sources: Passive House encourages the use of renewable energy sources like solar panels to fulfil the remaining energy needs of the building, further reducing reliance on non-renewable energy sources.

 in pic: Portascanner® Airtight Main unit in hand